iQuerz/iQScript/README.md

 *Horizontal scroll.
 Scrolling up means left and down means right.*

 That's not technically everything.
 I have another repository dedicated to running powershell by f12 key with additional fancy stuff. you can check it out [here](https://github.com/iQuerz/PowerShellAHK#powershellahk).
 If you have any suggestions, please contact me, I like adding useful shortcuts to my workflow.

+### Current version: v1.1
+Fixed "file explorer not opening" issue, changed how the windows button functions.
+Now you can use shortcuts with windows key as a modifier)
+**History:**
+v1.0 (first iteration)